 The pressure is on.
 As businesses return to a new sense of normal there is renewed energy for the adoption of digital processes.
 There is no escape, and compliance teams must meet the challenge head-on and realise the benefits that automation can bring.
 Risk is dynamic and compliance processes must deliver against these fast-moving changes.

 Regulated industries have learnt that digital transformation can be delivered ahead of the agenda.

-Join us on the 29 September at 2 PM BST as we discuss how compliance teams can now take advantage of the change in a positive step forward to drive operational efficiencies within your organisation.
+Watch the latest webinar on demand as we discuss how compliance teams can now take advantage of the change in a positive step forward to drive operational efficiencies within your organisation.

 Topics for discussion:-

 - UK government’s upcoming update to the Money Laundering Regulation 2017

 - The propensity for financial crime as the world opens-up for business

 - Taking advantage of change – demonstrating what automation can achieve